 On October 5, 2021, the Philippine court, finding that the Debtor demonstrated an urgent need to protect its assets, issued an order granting provisional relief to (i) stay the enforcement or collection of any and all claims by creditors against the Debtor and (ii) suspend any proceeding or action by creditors against the Debtor or its property.
 The provisional relief is effective until the Philippine court reaches a final decision on the petition for foreign recognition, for which a hearing was held on October 8, 2021.
-A ruling on the relief requested is expected within 30 days of the petition being filed.
+On October 25, 2021, the